 4. Hire an officiant

 Don’t forget to hire an officiant that will wed you and your partner lawfully.
 Depending on where you are married, speak to a wedding consultant, and/or your venue/location coordinator will also help you find the officiant who can legally marry you.

-If you have close family/relatives and friends that are invited, still toast with them and have a mini reception; serve cocktails and drinks for 1-2 hours and enjoy the time with them, before you end off your elopement!
+If you have close family/relatives and friends invited, still toast with them and have a mini reception; serve cocktails and drinks for 1-2 hours and enjoy the time with them before you send off for your elopement!